 flakes or crusts around the roots of the eyelashes

 red eyes or eyelids

 eyelids sticking together in the morning when you wake up

-Blepharitis is not usually serious, but can produce a lot of symptoms and can make people unable to wear contact lenses comfortably.
+Blepharitis is not usually serious, but can produce a lot of symptoms.
+It can also make people unable to wear contact lenses comfortably.

-Many people with blepharitis also have dry eye condition where the eyes do not produce enough tears or dry out too quickly.
+Many people with blepharitis also have dry eye condition where the eyes do not produce enough tears or dry out too quickly (evaporative dry eyes).

 Serious complications, such as sight loss, are rare, particularly if recommended advice is followed.